-The hero is faced with an event, conflict, problem, or challenge that prompts or invites him, or her, to begin their adventure.
+The hero is faced with an event, conflict, problem, or challenge that prompts or invites them to begin their adventure.

 The hero initially refuses the adventure because of hesitation, fears, insecurity, or one of any number of other issues.

-The hero encounters a mentor who can give him advice, wisdom, information, or items that prepare him for the journey ahead.
+The hero encounters a guide or mentor that can give them advice, wisdom, information, or items that prepare them for the journey ahead.

-The hero leaves their ordinary world for the first time and crosses the threshold into adventure.
+5. Crossing the Threshold The hero leaves their ordinary world and crosses the threshold into the unknown.

-The hero learns the rules of the new world and endures tests, meets friends, and comes face-to-face with enemies.
+The hero learns the rules of the new world and endures tests, meets helpers, and comes face-to-face with enemies.

 The initial plan to take on the central conflict begins, but setbacks occur that cause the hero to try a new approach or adopt new ideas.

 Things go wrong and added conflict is introduced.
-The hero experiences more difficult hurdles and obstacles, some of which may lead to a life crisis.
+This is the nadir of his journey – which culminates in a transformative crisis.

-After surviving The Ordeal, the hero seizes the sword — a reward that she’s earned that allows her to take on the biggest conflict.
-It may be a physical item or piece of knowledge or wisdom that will help her persevere.
+After surviving The Ordeal, the hero takes possession of a reward that he or she has earned that allows them to take on the biggest conflict.
+It may be a physical item or piece of knowledge or wisdom that will help them persevere.

-The hero sees the light at the end of the tunnel, but he are about to face even more tests and challenges.
+The hero sees the light at the end of the tunnel, but they are about to face even more tests and challenges.

 The climax.
-The hero faces a final test, using everything she has learned to take on the conflict once and for all.
+The hero faces a final test, using everything they have learned to take on the conflict once and for all.

-The hero brings her knowledge or the ‘elixir’ back to the ordinary world.
+The hero brings their knowledge or ‘mastery’ (the Elixir) back to the ordinary world.